If I were to ask you how you are feeling, or how you have been, niceties and the conventions of small-talk aside, what would your answer be?

 I like it, and I am glad you’re happy, but I do not feel it, or anything, and I’m not at all sure what to do with my voice when I am talking to you.
 Over the years, I have refined the voice and facial expressions I use when I need to give an emotional or supportive response to something, but it is still guesswork.

 Immediately, or over time, people pick up on this and respond in a variety of (usually angry or disappointed) ways.
-Manipulating my responses in these ways takes up a hell of a lot of energy.
+Manipulating my responses in these ways takes up a whole lot of energy.
 It gives me tremendous anxiety, because I want to feel with you, I want you to hear me feeling with you, but I can’t.

 I wish I lived in a world where I didn’t have to mask or change myself to keep others feeling validated and secure.